FreeRADIUS/wiki.freeradius.org/guide/FAQ.md

 #### Packet of Disconnect

-[[Packet of Disconnect]] is the standard and recommended method to disconnect users.
+[[Packet of Disconnect|Disconnect Messages]] is the standard and recommended method to disconnect users.
 It is supported by many newer [[NAS]] and uses a [[RADIUS]] packet (usually sent to port 3799 although some NAS use 1700 (Mikrotik for example)) to signal that a NAS should terminate an active session.

 #### SNMP